Skip to content

 Do I need the CMS TPMO disclaimer on my agent website?

-If you market Medicare Advantage or Part D plans, yes.
+Yes, if you market Medicare Advantage or Part D plans.
 CMS requires the standardized TPMO disclaimer on websites, emails, print, and other marketing materials, and it must appear before plan benefits are discussed on calls.
 The disclaimer states you do not offer every plan available and points beneficiaries to Medicare.gov or 1-800-MEDICARE.

 Prior express written consent means a signed agreement (electronic signatures count) where the consumer clearly agrees to receive autodialed or prerecorded calls and texts at a specific number, naming the seller or sellers.
 The disclosure cannot be hidden.
 Keep the form copy, IP, timestamp, and number so you can produce the record if challenged.